AlexandruC5/PalmGine-3D/README.md

 4) List of AudioClips loaded in the soundbank:

 * MUSICS
-2D	music_TheDillards_Dooley
+2D	"music_TheDillards_Dooley"
-2D	music_TheGrowlers_GoingGetsTuff
+2D	"music_TheGrowlers_GoingGetsTuff"
-2D	background_tracks -> Event that changes between two songs when the game state is changed.
+2D	"background_tracks" -> Event that changes between two songs when the game state is changed.
-* TRACKS
+* FX
-3D	train
+3D	"train"

 # CAMERA CONTROLS (Like Unity)